radiantlogic-v8/documentation-new/documentation/sys-admin-guide/directory-browser-tab.md

 **Location** – select “To a Local File” to download to the local client.
 The destination of the LDIF file is dictated by the client’s browser settings.
 Select “To a File on the Server” to download to <RLI_HOME>/vds_server/ldif/export.

->**Note – the LDIFZ format is not available for local downloads because the client does not have access to the encryption key.**
+>[!note] the LDIFZ format is not available for local downloads because the client does not have access to the encryption key.

 **Source DN** – starting location from where to export entries.